leetaylor7/Into-to-JavaScript/README.md

 # Into-to-JavaScript
 First JavaScript Homework

-- All code is in the App file
+- All code is in the App file located in the "static" folder.